‘That is Our Locker Room’

 The hazing scandal that unfolded in Miami last fall put a spotlight on locker room culture and asked a critical question of all coaches: How involved should they be in the locker room?
 In early April, Rivera was one of nearly two dozen coaches, players, owners and executives from the NFL and the Players Association—including Roger Goodell and DeMaurice Smith—at league headquarters discussing this very topic during a meeting about workplace standards.

-“When we were sitting in that meeting with the Players Association, [the players] were talking about our locker room, our locker room, our locker room, our locker room,” Rivera told the room on Saturday.
+“When we were sitting in that meeting with the Players Association, were talking about our locker room, our locker room, our locker room, our locker room,” Rivera told the room on Saturday.
 “Then somebody brings up Miami.
 The first thing they did is they threw the head coach under the bus.
 ‘Well, he had no idea what was going on in his locker room.’
 So I said, ‘What do you mean, his locker room?
 This is our locker room, guys, our locker room.’ ”

 When Rivera says “our” locker room, he means it belongs to the players, the coaches, the team.
 His nine seasons as a player had conditioned Rivera to believe coaches should keep out of the locker room.
 But after the 2012 season, his second as an NFL head coach and his second with a losing record, he took a group of Panthers players to dinner.
 As they spoke, he realized his absence in the locker room had created a disconnect.